 Two potential data transmission and processing paths are available for GLINT.

-In one approach, the processing of the TDOA between the acquired light curves and the relative navigation solution, including any cross correlation and filtering techniques, would be performed on-board the GLINT-equipped spacecraft and the navigation solution would be updated.
-Thus, the data telemetry path is up to the remote spacecraft, where the remote vehicle itself computes and updates its own navigation solution.
-In another approach, the light curves obtained by each observing spacecraft would be telemetered down to a central ground- or space-based processing station.
-The cross-correlation between light curves and navigation solution refinement would be performed at this central station.
-The updated navigation solution based on the relative distances would then be maintained at the central station and future control maneuvers could be planned accordingly.
+1) In one approach, the processing of the TDOA between the acquired light curves and the relative navigation solution, including any cross-correlation and filtering techniques, would be performed onboard the GLINT-equipped spacecraft and its navigation solution would be directly updated.
+Thus, the data telemetry path is up to the remote spacecraft, where the remote vehicle itself computes and updates its own navigation solution to autonomously operate through its mission or report its known location to mission control when requested.

+2) In another approach, the light curves obtained by each observing spacecraft would be telemetered down to a central ground- or spacebased processing station.
+The cross correlation between light curves and navigation solution refinement would be performed at this central station.
+The updated navigation solution based on the relative distances would then be maintained at the central station and future control maneuvers could be planned accordingly based upon that navigation solution.